 Antarctic Desert, Antarctica

-Image of Antarctica rarely come to mind when travelers think of deserts, but the Antarctic Desert typically receives less than eight inches of rain each year.
+Images of Antarctica rarely come to mind when travelers think of deserts, but the Antarctic Desert typically receives less than 8 inches of rain each year.
 There are no permanent residents of this desert, and the people who stay in Antarctica stick to research stations on a temporary basis.

 Tabernas Desert, Spain

 Europe certainly isn’t known for its desert landscapes, and in fact, there is only one desert on the whole continent.
 Head to Spain to visit the Tabernas Desert, a semi-desert that is dry, rugged, and surprisingly wild.
 This region receives less than 10 inches of rainfall each year and has temperatures that range from -5 to 48 degrees Celsius.
 Tabernas is also the backdrop of many Wild West movies throughout recent history.